mtingers/acidmesh/README.md

 data structures to on-disk format (e.g. pointers become encoded integers and reference offsets of a file).
 Make this a selectable option (select: memory and/or disk).
-* Swap out basic binary tree for self-balancing or something more efficent.
+* Swap out basic binary tree for self-balancing or something more performant.
 * Direct Python module integration.